Regina Otu

 Regina Ibiang Otu (born 5 August 1996) is a Nigerian women's football midfielder who plays for the Turkish Super League club Fenerbahçe and Nigeria women's national football team.

 Personal life

 Regina Ibiang Otu was born at Ugep in Cross River State, southern Nigeria on 5 August 1996.

 Club career

 Otu is tall, and plays in the defensive midfielder position.

 Edo Queens & Rivers Angels

-In her country, Otu was a memer of Edo Queens between 2018 and 2020.
+In her country, Otu was a member of Edo Queens between 2018 and 2020.
 In January 2020, she transferred to Rivers Angels in Port Harcourt.

 Minsk

 In April 2021, Otu moved to Belarus, and joined Minsk on a two-year deal.
 She played ] in the Belarusian Premier League.
 She appeared in two matches at the 2021–22 UEFA Women's Champions League qualifying rounds.
 She terminated her two-year contract mutually with the Belarusian club after the 2022–23 UEFA Women's Champions League qualifying rounds matches.